trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 ### Chapter Summary:
 1. Read "The Extended Phenotype" ;)
 There are two distinct concepts - vehicles and replicators.
 Replicators construct vehicles that help them replicate.
 Our genes are replicators, while our bodies are vehicles.
 The reach of replicators goes beyond their vehicles - in a sense the whole environment can be manipulated into helping the reproduction of the replicator.
 This includes the vehicles that other replicators built themselves, as is the case in parasites such as cuckoos, but also inanimate matter like stones and sticks as is the case for caddis flies and beavers.
 The only reason to call something a "body" / a vehicle for a certain replicator - belonging to that replicator - is that it has an exit for the replicator - i.e. it has to have a mechanism to make more of the replicator and then release that more into the environment in some form (for example another vehicle/body).
 Therefore vehicles from different replicators can become entangled and merge, when they start sharing the same exit for their respective replicators.
 That is when parasites and host become indistinguishable from another and merge into one, which happened a lot in evolutionary history.
 In a way our cells are collections of mergers like that.
 One question remained to be answered and that is - why built complicated bodies in the first place?
 The question is split into three parts - why do cells exist, why do cells form tissues and multicelled organisms and why do bodies go through a single celled bottleneck in their development?
 The answer to all of them is very similar - it increases the adaptation of the replicators to the environment.
 Cells - i.e. collections of replicators working together in a complex allow for different sources of chemical pathways to be used for replication.
 The same is true for the step up to multicelled vehicles.
 The bottleneck now becomes important because multicelled life still needs to have the same exit for the replicators, otherwise mutations couldn't accumulate in the whole organism because they would never spread and so slowly the complex cooperation necessary for organs and tissues to work properly would slowly break down (that's what we call cancer btw.)
 Finally it allows bodies to coordinate even more effectively to grow highly specialized tissues and organs, because there is a clear phase of when things happens that can coordinate the efforts of the replicating complex.
-So the answer is really this - complexity allows harvesting of otherwise unattainable energy sources.
+So the answer is  this - complexity allows harvesting of otherwise unattainable energy sources.
 Hence replicators, in a struggle to survive and replicate as much as possible, create ever more ingenuous and more complex ways to do so.
 Bodies tend to become more complex over time.

 ## Epilogue